 Provides healthy activities and nutritious meals to improve students’ health and promote their physical growth.
 Breakfast, lunch and snack are served daily.

-If you have any questions please contact Leslie Chalupny at lchalupny@websterhillsumc.org.
+If you have any questions please contact Amanda Hancock at ahancock@webstrhillsumc.org.